-Now is a great time to remember that life is precious from conception until natural death and reflect what we can do to protect each other.
-Let’s ask for the intercession of the saints who undoubtedly lived with love for others, respecting their human dignity despite circumstances.
+Now is a great time to remember that life is precious from conception until natural death and reflect on what we can do to protect each other.
+Let’s ask for the intercession of these pro-life saints who undoubtedly lived with love for others, respecting their human dignity despite circumstances.
 The prayers of these saints and faithful Catholics across the world overturned Roe v.
 Wade, the 1973 decision that legalized abortion in the United States, but it is imperative that we continue to pray for an end to all abortion throughout the world.

 A Litany Of Pro-Life Saints

-St. Gianna Molla, who as a mother and doctor sacrificed her own life for that of her child and who is patroness of unborn children, mothers, and physicians, pray for us and the vulnerable, especially those who are pregnant with health complications.
+St. Gianna Molla, who as a mother and doctor sacrificed her own life for that of her child and who is the patroness of unborn children, mothers, and physicians, pray for us and the vulnerable, especially those who are pregnant with health complications.
 St. Gianna Molla, pray for an end to abortion!

-St. Gerard Majella, who is sought after for miracles such as the ones from his lifetime and the young girl whose life and the life of her baby were saved through his handkerchief after his death and who is patron of expectant mothers and saint, pray for us and the vulnerable, especially those in extreme pain and in need of miracles to live.
+St. Gerard Majella, who is sought after for miracles such as the ones from his lifetime and the young girl whose life and the life of her baby were saved through his handkerchief after his death and who is the patron of expectant mothers and saint, pray for us and the vulnerable, especially those in extreme pain and in need of miracles to live.
 St. Gerard Majella, pray for an end to abortion!

-St. Joseph, whose was chosen by the Father to be the foster father of His Son and the most chaste spouse of His Holy Mother Mary and so dutifully and virtuously fulfilled his role in serving God and who is patron of fathers, pray for us and the most vulnerable, especially the fathers and those without father-figures.
+St. Joseph, who was chosen by the Father to be the foster father of His Son and the most chaste spouse of His Holy Mother Mary and so dutifully and virtuously fulfilled his role in serving God and who is patron of fathers, pray for us and the most vulnerable, especially the fathers and those without father-figures.
 St. Joseph, pray that we may be a people of life!

-Saint Pope John Paul II, who is well-known for his works on the theology of the body, for his life before and during his papacy, and promotion of respect of human dignity despite gender or situation and who is the patron of World Youth Day, pray for us and the most vulnerable, especially those who don’t know their worth.
+Saint Pope John Paul II, who is well-known for his works on the theology of the body, for his life before and during his papacy, and promotion of respect for human dignity despite gender or situation and who is the patron of World Youth Day, pray for us and the most vulnerable, especially those who don’t know their worth.
 St. John Paul II, pray for an increase in seeing the value of life!